d8adrvn/smart_sprinkler/README.md

 ## Wiring the Project
 # Wiring The Arduino Controller
-TBD....
-Using a short jumper cable (male to male) we daisy chained the COMMON contact positions together across all 8 relays.
+Stack the SmartThing ThingShield on top of the Arduino Uno.
+Connect a ground wire from the GND pin on ThingShield to the GND pin on the SainSmart 8 Channel relay.
+Connect another jumper wire from the +5V on the ThingShield to the VCC pin on the Relay.
+Make sure the jumper on the relay board bridges VCC to JD-VCC.
+Use 8 wires from your ribbon cable to connect pins 12-5 on ThingShield to pins 1 to 8 on the relay board.
+Note, the ThingShield pins are not labeled.
+So you can either identify the pins using labels on the Arduino or refer to a diagram.
+Here is a diagram for Arduino Uno V2 from Flikr:   https://www.flickr.com/photos/28521811@N04/8520970405/  Finally, using seven short jumper cable (male to male) we daisy chained the COMMON contact positions together across all 8 relays.